ObolNetwork/obol-docs/docs/dv/01_introducing-charon.md

 - **:3610** - Charon P2P port.
 This is the port that charon clients use to communicate with one another via TCP.
 Should this endpoint be exposed publicly? **Yes**.

 - **:3620** - Monitoring port.
-This port hosts a webserver that serves prometheus metrics on `/metrics`, a pprof server on `/pprof`, a readiness endpoint on `/readyz` and a liveness endpoint on `/livez`.
+This port hosts a webserver that serves prometheus metrics on `/metrics`, a readiness endpoint on `/readyz` and a liveness endpoint on `/livez`, and a pprof server on `/debug/pprof`.

 - **:3630** - UDP discovery port.
 This port is used by the discv5 discovery protocol for peer discovery of charon nodes.